bmancini55/building-lightning/src/app2/part7.md

 # Creating the `AppController` Class

 Now that we have all the component pieces built, we'll turn our attention to the primary logic controller for our application!
 This resides in the `AppController` class located in `server/domain`.
-This class is responsible for constructing and maintaining the chain of ownership based on received invoices.
+This class is responsible for constructing and maintaining the chain of ownership based on the paid invoices.

 The constructor of this class takes a few things we've previously worked on such as: